selimnairb/EcohydroLib/README.txt

 accomplished by specifying the --script-dir option to easy install (see above).

-Note, pyspatialite 3.0.1, a required package, currently fails to build under easy_install/pip.
-The workaround, for now, is to:
+Note, pyspatialite 3.0.1, needed for GHCNDSetup.py and GetGHCNDailyClimateData*.py, currently fails to build under easy_install/pip.
+Until this is fixed by the pyspatialite developer, I have removed pyspatialite from the dependency list.
+If you need to use GNCHD data, you can install pyspatialite manually using the following steps (this can be done before or after installing ecohydroworkflowlib):
 - Manually download pyspatialite here: https://pypi.python.org/pypi/pyspatialite/3.0.1
 - Apply the following patch to pyspatialite's setup.py: